 About Mikhaila

-During law school, Mikhaila served as an executive editor for the Harvard Environmental Law Review and completed internships at the Massachusetts Attorney General’s Office and a local public defender’s office.
-She also worked as a research assistant for professor Richard Lazarus, professor Jack Goldsmith and Dahlia Lithwick of Slate.
-She was awarded Dean’s Scholar Prizes in Federal Courts; Environmental Law and Policy Clinic; Legal Research and Writing; and Framing, Narrative, and Supreme Court Jurisprudence.
+Mikhaila earned her JD from Harvard Law School, where she completed clinical internships at the Massachusetts Attorney General’s Office (Environmental Protection Division), the Harvard Health Law and Policy Clinic (where she focused on transgender rights), and a local public defender’s office.
+She also served as an executive editor of the Harvard Environmental Law Review and a research assistant to professor Richard Lazarus, professor Jack Goldsmith and Dahlia Lithwick.
+During law school, she received Dean’s Scholar Prizes in Federal Courts and the Federal System; Environmental Law and Policy Clinic; and Framing, Narrative, and Supreme Court Jurisprudence.

 Education